rackerlabs/technical-blog/_posts/2016-01-12-Provision-Azure-SQL-for-Sitecore.md

 $sqlServerName = 'raxcontsqlsvr11' #It can only be made up of lowercase letters 'a'-'z', the numbers 0-9 and the hyphen.
 The hyphen may not lead or trail in the name.
 ```

 The **$bacpacLocation** variable is the location of your exported Sitecore databases with the .bacpac extension.
-Microsoft has provided instructions how to do a bacpac export [here](https://azure.microsoft.com/en-us/documentation/articles/sql-database-cloud-migrate-compatible-export-bacpac-ssms/)
+Microsoft has provided instructions for how to do a bacpac export [here](https://azure.microsoft.com/en-us/documentation/articles/sql-database-cloud-migrate-compatible-export-bacpac-ssms/)

 The **$Location** and **$resourceGroupName** variables specify where we will create and name our resource group to contain and manage the lifecycle of all our Azure resources.

-The **$storageAccountName**, **$Type** and **$containerName** variables specify the Azure blob storage account name, the type of redundancy and the container name to create inside the storage account.
+The **$storageAccountName**, **$Type** and **$containerName** variables specify the Azure blob storage account name, the type of redundancy, and the container name to create inside the storage account.

 The **$credential** and **$sqlServeName** variables specify the username and password to use for the Azure SQL Server and the name for the Azure SQL Server to provision.